All money raised will be turned over to HHPD Ranch on August 30th 2013

 If you would like to make an offline donation please call us at

-We are a registered Colorado non profit, in good standing and will be applying for our 501- C- 3, on June 1st of 2013 or once we have raised enough funds to purchase a new property.
-The top 2 people( or businesses) who donate the most, will get a riding arena named after them.
+We are a registered Colorado non profit, in good standing and will be applying for our 501- C- 3, on July 31st of 2013 The top 2 people( or businesses) who donate the most, will get a riding arena named after them.
 These are the arena's where the disabled ride every day!
 HHPD Ranch has an open door policy, meaning you can Come to the ranch at anytime with out calling or notifying us.
 You may talk with the parents of the disabled children, Watch the program as it happens, Look at donation logbooks, expense logs etc, etc. We are a 100% open door policy!

 HHPD Ranch is Currently